 As \$3.7 million of the required budget adjustments is funded from grant funding due to be received in 2022/23, the amendments to the 2022/23 budget will result in an increase in the net drawdown from reserves of \$21.7 million, from \$40.3 million allowed for in the original budget to \$62 million.
-RECOMMENDATION:

-1. THAT the information contained in this report be received.
+- 1. THAT the information contained in this report be received. - 2.
+THAT Council approves the amendments to the 2022/23 budget outlined in this report.

-2. THAT Council approves the amendments to the 2022/23 budget outlined in this report.
+- 1. THAT the information contained in this report be received. - 2.
+THAT Council approves the amendments to the 2022/23 budget outlined in this report.

 10.13.
-North Sydney Olympic Pool Operations Report
+North Sydney Olympic Pool Operations

-AUTHORS: Peter Massey, A/Director Open Space and Environment and Margaret Palmer, Director Corporate Services
+AUTHOR: Peter Massey, A/Director Open Space and Environment and Margaret Palmer, Director Corporate Services